 Next, add garlic to the onion, followed by the chopped peppers, zucchini, and summer squash.
 Add a splash of red wine, and a pinch of crushed red pepper flakes for heat.
 Along with fresh tomatoes, which are light and sweet, add a small can of tomato paste for dimension.
 Suddenly your Pasta al Pomodoro is well on its way.

 As the pasta cooks, continue to simmer the sauce until slightly thickened.
-Once thickened, I used an immersion blender to create a rich, almost completely smooth texture, but stopped just short to retain bright specks of colorful vegetables.
-You may want an ultra-smooth velvety texture.
-Either way, you can certainly use a standard blender or food processor instead, but the immersion blender saves a step, because it can be used without transferring the sauce to another container.
+Once thickened, I use an immersion blender to create a rich, almost completely smooth texture, but stop just short to retain bright specks of colorful vegetables.
 Season with salt and ground black pepper, finish with a generous handful of chopped fresh basil, and serve over hot pasta.

 Pour the wine, grab a loaf of fresh crusty bread, and buon appetito!